Insuring Regulated Vehicles

 $2 million minimum insurance1

-• Regulated Vehicles used to haul dangerous goods that require an ERAP 2
+• Regulated vehicles that haul dangerous goods which require ERAP 2

 1If you require $1 million or $2 million insurance, you are required to notify the Motor Carrier Safety Program Division if your policy will not be renewed, will be cancelled or will no longer provide the minimum insurance required.
 You can send this communication to sfc@gov.mb.ca.